HassanAlnaggar99/Travel-Journal/README.md

-# Digital business card built with react
+# Travel Journal built with react

 Static web page built with HTML, CSS and ReactJS